jeremydaly/serverless-mysql/README.md

   .commit() // execute the queries
 ```

+**NOTE:** Transaction support is designed for InnoDB tables (default).
+Other table types may not behave as expected.

 ## Reusing Persistent Connections
 If you're using AWS Lambda, be sure to set `context.callbackWaitsForEmptyEventLoop = false;` in your main handler.
 This will allow the freezing of connections and will prevent Lambda from hanging on open connections.
 See [here](https://www.jeremydaly.com/reuse-database-connections-aws-lambda/) for more information.